Yuanyun-Yong/Android-App/README.md

 - Considering functionality of app:
   - Home page: Today + events today
-    - Create an event button on the page
+    - "Create an event" button on the page
-*/
+  - Create an event page:
+    - Inputs for details about the event
+    - "Create" (leads to the day the event id on) and "Delete" (leads to the Home page) buttons */